Kpetalot/kpetalot.github.io/README.md

 # kpetalot.github.io

-Personal webpage where I talk a little about myself, my skills and also link to my social accounts.
+Personal webpage where I talk a little about myself and my skills.